 Step 2: Set Preferences of Apple Music Converter

 Click the "Setting" button on the top right corner, and then there will pop up a window which allows you to set output path, output audio format and output quality.
-Here you can choose MP3, AAC or WAV as output format.
+Here you can choose MP3, AAC, FLAC or WAV as output format.

 Step 3: Start Converting